-Taking a great ID photo — you know the kind where you line up behind a background that will almost certainly wash you out and where the lighting that will give your face more shadows than a beach full of parasols — is one of life’s great challenges.
-Right up there with finding the perfect pair of jeans.
+Taking a great ID photo — you know, the kind where you line up behind a background that will almost certainly wash you out, where the lighting will give your face more shadows than a beach full of parasols, is one of life’s great challenges — right up there with finding the perfect pair of jeans.
 Finally nailing that pomodoro sauce.
 You get the picture.
 (Ha!)

 So here they are — tested tips and tricks to help you get the most out of your ID photo — whether it’s for a student visa, your university card or gym membership.

 Step one – make sure your hair is pulled back and styled away from your face as much as possible.
 You want to make sure you’ve added a bit more time, and maybe some product into your styling routing.
 Loose hairs can cause shadows, and shadows are not our friend in this situation.

 Next, the shirt you choose should have sleeves or at least some kind of visible fabric.
 You will not just avoid looking naked, but the colour pop will work in your favour – which brings us to another point: don’t be afraid of colour!
 If you know your background is white, don’t wear a white shirt – you’ll just blend into the background.
 Pick something colorful or neutral with a bit of flair.
 Navy blue is very underrated.
 If your background color is something else, pick a complementary colour.
 Blue backdrop?
 Why not try orange?

 The type of clothes you wear should also be something that you give a wee bit of consideration to — are you wearing a necklace that causes a glare?
 Will your “cute” earrings look out of date in a couple years?
 Simple is best, folks.
 Keep the lines crisp and clean and accessories to a minimum on picture day.